kshitijhackathon/safepay/PORT_CONFIGURATION.md

 externalPort = 8083
 ```

+**WARNING**:
+1. The mapping of `localPort = 5000` to `externalPort = 80` is CRITICAL for deployment.
-Note: Remove all other port mappings to reduce deployment image size.
+2. Remove ALL other port mappings to reduce deployment image size.
+3. Do not include duplicate port entries as this will cause deployment errors.
+4. The server is configured to run on port 5000 in server/index.ts, so this must match the localPort.

 ## Troubleshooting